kaynetik/ax/README.md

 $ ./ax -arc-in ../tmp_to_archive -arc-pass on -arc-out ../tmp_archive_out # Example usage with flags
 ```

-Example above was to download latest release for `linux x86_64` architecture.
-Same oneliner will work for any OS, you
+The example above was to download the latest release for `linux x86_64` architecture.
+The same oneliner will work for
-just need to alter `grep` counterpart, i.e. instead of ` linux_x86_64` place `windows_x86_64`.
+any OS, you just need to alter `grep` counterpart, i.e. instead of ` linux_x86_64` place `windows_x86_64`.

-Refer to makefile for examples of CLI usage.
-Proper examples will be provided before first stable release.
+Refer to the Makefile for examples of CLI usage.
+Proper examples will be provided before the first stable release.

 ## This is still WIP

-#### Current focus are the following:
+#### Current focus is the following:

 Precise info on priorities can be reached on the [GH Issues Page](https://github.com/kaynetik/ax/issues).